 LUSBY, Md.
-(AP) -- Constellation Energy Nuclear Group says it has shut down one of two nuclear reactors at its Calvert Cliffs power plant after a malfunction during testing.
+(AP) -- Constellation Energy Nuclear Group says one of two nuclear reactors at its Calvert Cliffs power plant in Maryland shut down automatically after a malfunction.

-The plant is located along the Chesapeake Bay, about 70 miles south of Baltimore.
+The plant is located along the Chesapeake Bay near Lusby, about 70 miles south of Baltimore.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.